 Present Perfect Continuous Tense Rules And Usage With Examples

-The present perfect continuous tense is an advanced tense that we use to talk about an action that started in the past and continues in the present.
+The present perfect continuous tense is an advanced tense we use while describing an action that started in the past and continues in the present.
+In this article. we are going to explore and understand everything about this tense.
+Learning this tense will help you improve your English grammar and communication.

 What is the Present Perfect Continuous Tense?